Krumbit/portfolio/README.md

 - [ ] Add more easily accessible contact info in the contacts section
 - [ ] Add "show more" buttons to projects and skills sections to support more content
 - [ ] Eventually split into multiple pages
+- [ ] Fix navbar scrolling on mobile
+- [ ] Add skill tags to projects